Epix-Incorporated/Adonis/README.md

 ### 🔧 Debug Mode

+#### **PLEASE NOTE THAT THIS FEATURE IS INTENDED FOR DEVELOPMENT/DEBUGGING PURPOSES ONLY, PLEASE CHANGE `ModuleID` FOR CUSTOM MODULES**
+The `DebugModule` feature enables a number of debug features, including but not limited to:

+1. Not protecting the Adonis model (such as parenting it to nil)
+2. Exposes a debugging API
+3. Enables debugging commands for Creators

 The Adonis loader provides a `DebugMode` option which will load a local copy of the `MainModule` rather than fetching the latest version.
-This could be useful if you are a contributor working on the `MainModule`, or want to maintain a custom version for your game.
+This could be useful if you are a contributor working on the `MainModule`.
 Debug mode expects the `MainModule` to share the same parent with the loader model (e.g. both should be in `ServerScriptService`). **By default, snapshots provided in releases have `DebugMode` enabled.**

 #### Toggling debug mode